-Students should submit a completed Request for Accommodations Form with supporting documentation to the Case Manager for Student Success at least thirty days working days prior to the first day of class in order to allow time for review and consultation, as needed, with the student, professors, counselors, psychological consultants, and the Director of Health Services, to prepare an appropriate accommodation plan, and to secure available support services and/or equipment.
+Students should submit a completed Request for Accommodations Form with supporting documentation to the Assistant Dean of Academic Support at least thirty days working days prior to the first day of class in order to allow time for review and consultation, as needed, with the student, professors, counselors, psychological consultants, and the Director of Health Services, to prepare an appropriate accommodation plan, and to secure available support services and/or equipment.
 This deadline is for administrative purposes only and does not preclude admission to programs or services.
-In addition, the student is responsible for providing the Case Manager for Student Success with a class schedule each term, so a new accommodation plan can be generated.
-All information and records regarding students with disabilities, including accommodations for them, are strictly confidential, and the Student Support Service complies with the Health Insurance Portability and Accountability Act (HIPAA) and the Family

-Educational Rights and Privacy Act (FERPA).
+In addition, the student is responsible for providing the Assistant Dean of Academic Support with a class schedule each term, so a new accommodation plan can be generated.
+All information and records regarding students with disabilities, including accommodations for them, are strictly confidential, and the Student Support Service complies with the Health Insurance Portability and Accountability Act (HIPAA) and the Family Educational Rights and Privacy Act (FERPA).
 Records are stored in a secure location and reviewed only by authorized personnel.

 Although the student's adviser and professors will receive a copy of the accommodation plan, it is the student's responsibility to discuss accommodations with each professor at the beginning of each term.
-If a student has concerns about or encounters problems with accommodations during the term, the student should contact the Case Manager for Student Success, so accommodations may be appropriately adjusted.
+If a student has concerns about or encounters problems with accommodations during the term, the student should contact the Assistant Dean of Academic Support, so accommodations may be appropriately adjusted.
 A student who is not satisfied with accommodations may contact either the ADA or Section 504 Compliance Officer indicated above and initiate the student grievance procedure as outlined in the Graduate Student Handbook.

-Any faculty member who receives a request for academic accommodations on the basis of disability must refer the request to the Case Manager for Student Success immediately.
+Any faculty member who receives a request for academic accommodations on the basis of disability must refer the request to the Assistant Dean of Academic Support immediately.
 No modification of the present program or promises of modification should be made until the Assistant Dean has made a recommendation.
 Questions or concerns regarding ADA compliance should be addressed to the Vice President for Finance & Administration at (864) 596-9031.
 Information on EEOC or Section 504 compliance issues can be obtained from the Director of Human Resources at (864) 596-9029.